DTHoare/Forgotten-Factories/readme.md

 * running in debug mode has issues with bitmap texts
 * collisions within bodies not always resolved correctly due to slopes
-* elevators are bumpy rides
-* move speed is not relative to the object being stood on

 ## Features: